MaxyZhu75/Maxleo-Online-Store/Lab1/README.md

 In this part, we implemented an online Toy store as a socket-based client-server application.
 Our design should be able multiple client processes making concurrent requests to the server.
-The main task here is to implement our own Thread Pool (not allowed to use a Thread Pool framework that are available by the language/libraries).
+The main task here is to implement our own thread pool (not allowed to use a thread pool framework that are available by the language/libraries).